 Epigenetics is the study of stable and heritable changes in gene expression or cellular phenotype without affecting the underlying DNA sequence of the organism.
 Epigenetic regulation has been proven to play a critical role in many biological processes, such as gene expression, embryonic development and genomic reprogramming.
 Our studies in this area focus on chromatin modifications, especially methylations of histone proteins and DNA.
 These modifications are closely regulated by a series of enzymes, such as histone lysine demethylases (KDMs) and DNA cytosine hydroxylases (TETs).
 Small molecules inhibiting HDACs or DNMTs have already been proven useful in clinical trials of cancer therapies.
 We plan to develop specific small-molecule modulators of these enzymes using both structure-based design and unbiased screening approach.
 These molecules should complement genetic tools for the elucidation of the critical roles of chromatin-modifying enzymes in biology.

-Small Molecules Discovered from Biology-Focused Screens
+Small Molecules Discovered from HTS

 - prevent degradation of tumor suppressor proteins;